 - The top tier, your best domains, go high on those.
 The way I understand Mike is to always keep the negotiation door open (leaving an anchor, and a future negotiation position for yourself).
 History shows that the biggest sales take place over months.

 I would also add to that strategy, to be proactive.
 This means identifying and reaching out to targeted prospects.
 And creating a trusted domain sales brand for your domains.
-Plus offer the buyers different options to purchase the domain, like Escrow.com, Escrow.Domains, PayPal, etc. Even breaking up the payment into smaller monthly amounts.
+Plus offer the buyers different options to purchase the domain, like Escrow.com, Escrow.Domains, PayPal, wire transfer, etc. Even breaking up the payments into smaller monthly amounts.